-A We expect most students to study a combination of 4 general/ applied A level subjects or BTEC / Cambridge Technical subjects in the first year.
-Those who study three post-16 courses will complete the CoPE qualification in Year 13.
-Pupils may combine applied / BTEC / Cambridge Technical courses with A levels to a maximum of 4 subjects.
+A We expect most students to study a combination of 4 general / applied A level subjects or BTEC / AQA Applied subjects in the first year.
+Pupils may combine applied / BTEC / AQA courses with A levels to a maximum of 4 subjects.
 However, pupils should be cautious of choosing more than two applied courses if you are thinking of applying to St Mary's University College, Stranmillis, Queen's or other Russell Group Universities.